 A second set of choices allows the user to search by the geographic location of facilities, by medical conditions or procedures, or by the overall facility performance.
 When a user selects the number of visits and their secondary choice is "search by medical condition/procedure," then the user can choose from the top performed surgeries or procedures.
 The website reports procedures by volume and charges.
 Charges are represented as a range of charges with the lowest and highest charge for a particular procedure based on the interquartile range.
+Information is also provided on various conditions and procedures specific to the pediatric population, which provides parents with a powerful resource to find key information when faced with the hospitalization of a child.
 The interquartile range methodology, which represents the middle 50% of the charges, is used to minimize outliers.